apache/tvm-rfcs/rfcs/0104-scalable-vectors-in-tir.md

     The current CPU codegen supports strided ramps by scalarising, while with SVE these could be turned into `llvm.masked.gather` and `llvm.masked.scatter` intrinsics.

 ## Predication
-This is to deal with the cases where the axis dimension is not divisible by the vector length.
+Predication is used in vectorization when the axis dimension is not divisible by the vector length.

 Let's start with a simple loop and split and vectorize it:
 ```